madebits/madebits.github.io/blog/2017/2017-06-14-Docker-Machine-On-Windows.md

 <!--- tags: virtualization -->

 [Docker Machine](https://docs.docker.com/machine/overview/) offers a way to run Docker under a VM in Windows.
-You can always create a Linux VM with `docker` on your own and use it without Docker Machine.
-However, Docker Machine makes some things easier, and is a handy tool to use with different drivers.
+You can always create a Linux virtual machine (VM) with `docker` on your own and use it without Docker Machine.
+Docker Machine makes some things easier, and is a handy tool to use with different drivers.

 To [install](https://docs.docker.com/machine/install-machine/) Docker Machine in Windows is easy, assuming you have Git with Git bash and VirtualBox (5+) already installed.
 [Installation](https://docs.docker.com/machine/install-machine/) documentation lists the following command: